python/cpython/Doc/library/pickle.rst

    interface.

-   If *fix_imports* is true and *protocol* is less than 3, pickle will try to map the new Python 3.x names to the old module names used in Python 2.x, so that the pickle data stream is readable with Python 2.x.
+   If *fix_imports* is true and *protocol* is less than 3, pickle will try to map the new Python 3 names to the old module names used in Python 2, so that the pickle data stream is readable with Python 2.

 .. function:: dumps(obj, protocol=None, \*, fix_imports=True)

    Return the pickled representation of the object as a :class:`bytes` object, instead of writing it to a file.

-   The optional *protocol* argument tells the pickler to use the given protocol;
-   supported protocols are 0, 1, 2, 3.
-The default protocol is 3; a
-   backward-incompatible protocol designed for Python 3.0.
+   The optional *protocol* argument tells the pickler to use the given protocol; supported protocols are 0, 1, 2, 3 and 4.
+The default protocol is 3; a backward-incompatible protocol designed for Python 3.

    Specifying a negative protocol version selects the highest protocol version supported.
 The higher the protocol used, the more recent the version of Python needed to read the pickle produced.

-   If *fix_imports* is true and *protocol* is less than 3, pickle will try to map the new Python 3.x names to the old module names used in Python 2.x, so that the pickle data stream is readable with Python 2.x.
+   If *fix_imports* is true and *protocol* is less than 3, pickle will try to map the new Python 3 names to the old module names used in Python 2, so that the pickle data stream is readable with Python 2.

 .. function:: load(file, \*, fix_imports=True, encoding="ASCII", errors="strict")

    Read a pickled object representation from the open :term:`file object` *file* and return the reconstituted object hierarchy specified therein.
    This is equivalent to ``Unpickler(file).load()``.

    The protocol version of the pickle is detected automatically, so no protocol argument is needed.
 Bytes past the pickled object's representation are ignored.

    The argument *file* must have two methods, a read() method that takes an integer argument, and a readline() method that requires no arguments.
 Both methods should return bytes.
 Thus *file* can be an on-disk file opened for binary reading, a :class:`io.BytesIO` object, or any other custom object that meets this interface.

-   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.x.
-If *fix_imports* is true, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
-The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2.x; these default to 'ASCII' and 'strict', respectively.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.
+If *fix_imports* is true, pickle will try to map the old Python 2 names to the new names used in Python 3.
+The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2; these default to 'ASCII' and 'strict', respectively.
+The *encoding* can be 'bytes' to read these 8-bit string instances as bytes objects.

 .. function:: loads(bytes_object, \*, fix_imports=True, encoding="ASCII", errors="strict")

    Read a pickled object hierarchy from a :class:`bytes` object and return the reconstituted object hierarchy specified therein

    The protocol version of the pickle is detected automatically, so no protocol argument is needed.
 Bytes past the pickled object's representation are ignored.

-   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.x.
-If *fix_imports* is true, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
-The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2.x; these default to 'ASCII' and 'strict', respectively.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.
+If *fix_imports* is true, pickle will try to map the old Python 2 names to the new names used in Python 3.
+The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2; these default to 'ASCII' and 'strict', respectively.
+The *encoding* can be 'bytes' to read these 8-bit string instances as bytes objects.

 The :mod:`pickle` module defines three exceptions: